Monty Panesar: England in the United Arab Emirates, 2012

 After a fruitful season for his county Sussex which proved to be his best claiming 69 wickets in the County Championship, Panesar was picked as the second spinner behind Graeme Swann for the tour of Pakistan.
 He played in the second warm-up match against the Pakistan Cricket Board XI and took 8–103 including a 5 wicket haul in the first innings.
 He was picked for the second Test starting on 25 January 2012 in Abu Dhabi, this was his first match in over two and a half years.
-He took 6–62 in the second innings his first 5 wicket haul in a Test match since May 2008, this was to be in vain as England lost the match and series to a humiliating defeat.
+He took 6–62 in the second innings, his first 5 wicket haul in a Test match since May 2008; however, this was to be in vain as England lost the match and series to a humiliating defeat.
 He was picked to play in the Third Test in Dubai and again took seven wickets including a back to back 5 wicket haul 5–124.
 However England lost the match and suffered a heavy 3–0 series defeat.